Maua Sao Paulo, Brazil Travel Guide

 Some imported goods might be unavailable or more expensive locally.

-Before packing, create a checklist and physically check off each item.
+Before you pack your bags, create a checklist and physically check off each item.
 This prevents forgetting something important.

-Pack all medications in your carry-on luggage.
+Pack all medications in your carry-for your bags.
 This prevents issues if your checked bag gets delayed or lost.